MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/mtr-device-config-calendar-include.md

 Room lists are a special type of Exchange distribution group that lets you group resource accounts (and therefore the Teams Rooms they're associated with) together in a meaningful way.
 For example, you might want to create room lists for all the rooms in each building on your campus.

-Places lets you set specific attributes about a resource account and its Teams Room.
+Microsoft Places lets you set specific attributes about a resource account and its Teams Room.
 Some of the attributes you can set are:

 - Building
 - City
 - Capacity
-- Whether the location is wheelchair-accessible
+- Wheelchair-accessible
 - Room features

 Room Finder in Outlook shows a list of rooms available to them for reservation based on a combination of room lists and place attributes selected by a user.
 To make the best use of room lists and places, create room lists based on a place attribute, such as building.
 For example, set the city and building place attributes for each resource account, and then add each resource account to a building room list.
 When a user tries to choose a room to reserve, Outlook shows a list of cities and the room lists available in each of those cities.